ant-design/ant-design/docs/spec/copywriting.en-US.md

 ## Tone

 Language defines content, while emotions and atmosphere are expressed more in tone.
 The same content can be expressed in different tones to different users.
-Take an example, to professional operators and new users, we should use different copywrite.
+Take an example, to professional operators and new users, we should use different copywriting.

 ### Bring each other closer